INAV T-tail Layout Fixed-wing Tuning Guide

 3.2 Accelerometer Calibration

-- Select Auto to automatically detect sensors and confirm that the accelerometer is recognized
+- Select "Auto" to automatically detect and confirm that the accelerometer has been recognized.

-The diagrams below correspond exactly to each step of the accelerometer calibration described above.
+The images below correspond directly to the accelerometer calibration steps above.

 3.3 Port Configuration